-The Company does not have a direct exposure to operations in Ukraine, Russia or the Middle East and does not have any business relationships with any sanctioned entities or people.
+The Company does not have a direct exposure to operations in Ukraine or Russia and does not have any business relationships with any sanctioned entities or people.
 The Company will continue to review all its engagements with new stakeholders to ensure this remains the case.